Flying weekly every Friday

 A stunning natural environment, a relaxed pace of life, heritage architecture and long established traditions, it shouldn't surprise as a foodie and culinary destination.
 A real nod to the slow food movement, recipes come from ancient Polynesia through to the influence of American whalers.
 Menus and markets are based on grown fresh produce and seasonality.

 There are over 60 accommodation properties of types and styles and plenty of tours to experience and entertain.
 Fishing, kayaking, heritage, native forest, cycling, gardens and cultural tours are all available.
 Events are on every month with celebrations of Country Music, Jazz, a Food Festival and the new Ocean Challenge in January.

-Start planning your trip now to take advantage of our direct from Auckland services beginning in September 2019.
+Start planning your trip now to take advantage of our direct from Auckland services.
 Flying weekly every Friday.

 Emily Bay is the most popular and only swimming beach on the island.
 The lagoon is sheltered with a sand beach & tranquil, crystal clear waters for sunbathing and swimming.
 Home to a variety of fish and hard and soft coral, you'll love some eas

 This beautiful church was built as a memorial to Bishop Patterson in 1880 and the exterior hides stunning wood carving, inlaid mother of pearl and black, white and coloured marble flooring.
 In the centre is a massive silver cross that has been made out o

 The Kingston and Arthurs Vale Historic Area (KAVHA), is of outstanding significance to the nation as a convict settlement spanning the era of transportation to eastern Australia between 1788 -1855.
 It is also significant as the only site in Australia to d